UNINETTSigma2/documentation/training/material/2022-spring-best-practices/q_and_a-day2.md

     - maybe with the command : `eb --list-software` yet it depends how the eb i configured
         - produces a lot of output better use `-S SOFTWARE`
-    - you can search for available sofware with `eb --search SOFTWARE` or `eb -S SOFTWARE`, then you only need the filename to install.
+    - you can search for available software with `eb --search SOFTWARE` or `eb -S SOFTWARE`, then you only need the filename to install.
 For example `eb Julia-1.7.2-linux-x86_64.eb`
     - it is always good to check if the software is already available with `module avail software`

 7. Related to question 5 and 6: What do I do if the needed software is not available with EB?
 Can I use `wget` to install the software into my project directory?